B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Characters.md

 The most important aspects include:

-### Relationship with Character Data Model
-Each `CharacterEntity` instance is directly linked to a `CharacterDataModel`, which acts as its blueprint.
-While the data model provides static properties such as movement and attack patterns, the entity dynamically maintains the character’s real-time status.
+## Importance of Character Entity in the Game
+The `CharacterEntity` serves as the link between the static character definitions and the in-game logic.
+It ensures that character behavior remains consistent while allowing flexibility in combat, movement, and player interactions.

+By maintaining structured entity states, the game supports engaging and tactical gameplay, enabling expansions such as inventory systems, experience points, and status effects in future updates.

 ## Character Attributes